romin1299/PM-BM/client/src/BM/Utils/ExportPPTX/ExportPPTX.README.md

 // Import necessary modules
 import { EXPORT_REPORT } from "./path/to/exportPPTX";
 import { exportPPTX } from "./path/to/exportPPTX";

+// optional object that you can use while applying dynamic api call const urlOptions = {}

 // Trigger PPTX export for Monthly BD Report
 <DownloadMenu